bechirtouhami/sitepress-multilingual-cms/readme.txt

 == Changelog ==

 = 1.7.4 =
+* Works with WordPress 3.
-* Fixed bug for wp_list_pages()/wp_list_categories() when Adjust IDs is on
+* Fixed bug for wp_list_pages()/wp_list_categories() when Adjust IDs is on.
 * Sync default categories upon change.
 Wasn't happening before.
-* Fixed bug regarding get_pages() not working with Adjust IDs
+* Fixed bug regarding get_pages() not working with Adjust IDs.
-* Include private pages in the CMS navigation
+* Include private pages in the CMS navigation.
 * Allow the flag 'private' to be synced between pages.
 * icl_link_to_element() - added argument $return_original_if_missing (default true) Allows returning empty strings.
-* Author links by language
+* Author links by language.
-* bugfix in the library used for communicating with ICanLocalize to work with HTTPS
+* bugfix in the library used for communicating with ICanLocalize to work with HTTPS.

 = 1.7.3 =
 * Added languages editing, allowing to enter new languages to WPML.